ContextLab/supereeg/README.md

 4. In Docker, navigate using shell commands to the Docker directory

-5. `docker build . -t seeg_image` this may take a while
+5. `docker build . -t seeg_image` this may take a while, the image is just over 2 GB

 6. `docker run -it --name supereeg seeg_image`